Zuasyraf Zulkiefle

-Muhammad Zuasyraf bin Zulkiefle (born 27 April 1996) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League club Terengganu.
+Muhammad Zuasyraf bin Zulkiefle (born 27 April 1996) is a Malaysian professional footballer who plays as a midfielder for Malaysia A1 Semi-Pro League club Kelantan Red Warrior.

 Early life

 He was born in Kampung Gong Tok Nasek, Kuala Terengganu.
 Zuasyraf received his early educations from Sekolah Kebangsaan Seri Budiman and Sekolah Menengah Panji Alam Kuala Terengganu.

 Club career

 Zuasyraf started his professional career playing for Terengganu II having promoted to the first team in 2021.
 Early in the 2023 season, he was criticized for his performance.